 - WordPress and theme tutorials.

-The video is quite old now, but the installation process has not changed at all.
+Please note, though, the video is quite old now, but the installation process has not changed at all.

 Genesis theme framework alone (the parent theme) will set you back a cool $59.
 It has been that price for as long as I can remember.

-You also have the option to purchase a theme package, (Genesis parent + 1 Child theme), which varies in price from $99.95 upwards.
+You also have the option to purchase a theme package, (Genesis parent + 1 Child theme), which varies in price from $99.95 and upwards.

-Or you can purchase the Pro-Plus theme package (Genesis and all available child themes and future child themes) for $499.95.
+Or, you can purchase the Pro-Plus theme package (Genesis and all available child themes and future child themes) for $499.95.

 The one thing I love the most about Genesis is that you get unlimited everything (updates and support) for what you pay.

 There are no options to purchase a developer license, or no annual membership fee even.
 You can simply use your Genesis theme package on unlimited websites, whether they’re your own or your clients’ websites.